alexxodavid/AboutMePageProject/README.md

 # AboutMePageProject
 I was working with a fellow from the TKH fellowship and we designed an about me page about each other.
 After talking to her, I decided to based this creation off of her wonderful, vibrant personaility.
+Copilot helped me get that paint shaped circles into a random order and Kevin Powell(A Youtuber) helped me transcribe the neon colored title more efficently.
+This project stregthen my flexbox skills and I was introduced to psedo-elements: before and after.